-Laguna Beach Pride is a year-round organization that promotes the cultural and diversity of Laguna Beach and the LGBTQ community.
+Laguna Beach Pride is a year-round organization that promotes the culture and diversity of Laguna Beach and the LGBTQ community.
 Events from beach bonfire socials, to two-steppin jamborees, from comedy night and drag shows to outdoor activities, bicycle rides, and volleyball.
-The annual Laguna Beach Pride 365 festival takes place the first weekend of June and includes name entertainment, food, beverage, specialty vendors and LGBTQ Pride organizations.
-The festival weekend includes many Laguna Beach venues, including California's premiere gay beach destination, "West Street Beach" party on Sunday!
-Everyone, families, singles, gay, straight, locals and visitors alike, love is love is love!
+The annual Laguna Beach Pride 365 festival takes place the first weekend of June and includes name entertainment, food, beverage, specialty vendors, and LGBTQ Pride organizations.
+The festival weekend includes many Laguna Beach venues, including California's premier gay beach destination, "West Street Beach" party on Sunday!
+Everyone, families, singles, gay, straight, locals and visitors alike, love, is love, is love!

 Established by the Laguna Beach LGBTQ Heritage & Culture Committee, Laguna Beach Pride 365 celebrates the rich contribution of the gay community to Laguna Beach.

 "The name of Richard Henry Dana, seaman explorer and author of Two Years Before the Mast, is found on a list containing the names of nonfiction authors for whom evidence of homosexuality exists...
 Dana Point in south Orange County was named as a tribute to the explorer who spoke highly of the area."

 "The South Seas Bar located in the Coast Inn in Laguna Beach opens [home of the 'Boom Boom Room'].
 Like many of the early gay bars, it was straight during the daylight hours and became gay after dark."

 "A Tent City existed in downtown Laguna Beach and was very popular with the summer crowd.
 Police Sweeps of Laguna Beach gave the city the nickname of 'Fag City.'"